-Chemical dependency and mental illness have a much closer relationship than you might think.
+To make a long story short, chemical dependency and mental illness have a much closer relationship than you might think.

-How Are They Linked?
+How Are Chemical Dependency and Mental Health Linked?

 So it’s clear that there’s a link between substance dependency and mental illness, but where does this come from?
 Why are those with mental illness more likely to use drugs and alcohol?
 Many are looking for a short-term solution.